+BOLIVAR, Mo. — The University of Indianapolis men's basketball team defeated Southwest Baptist, 78-71, in Thursday night's GLVC matchup.
 The Greyhounds held the Bearcats to 27 points and 30 percent shooting in the second half.
 The Hounds were led by Carmelo Harris, who went 8-for-8 from the charity stripe in his 21-point game.

 INS & OUTS

 After trailing by as many as 12, the Hounds fought their way to victory in the second half.
-Kelvin Amoako gave the UIndy energy backing down his defender for a one-handed jam off a feed from Harris to cut the Bearcat lead to eight with 15:40 remaining.
+Kelvin Amoako gave UIndy energy after backing down his defender for a one-handed jam off a feed from Harris to cut the Bearcat lead to eight with 15:40 remaining.

-Though the Hounds would not take the lead back until 2:10 remaining, the tides turned when Tyler Parrish used a shot fake at the three-point-line to drive past two Bearcats before throwing down a dunk on SBU's Tyler Franklin.
+Though the Hounds would not take the lead back until 2:10 remaining, the tides turned when Tyler Parrish used a shot fake at the three-point line to drive past two Bearcats before throwing down a dunk on SBU's Tyler Franklin.

-UIndy went on a 15-7 run, capitalized by a Harris turnaround jumper to bring the Hounds ahead one, before a Zac Reedus free-throw evened the scoring once again.
+UIndy went on a 15-7 run, capitalized by a Harris turnaround jumper to bring the Hounds ahead one, before a Zac Reedus free throw evened the scoring once again.

 The Greyhounds finished 9-for-10 from the line in the final minute to secure the seven-point victory.